the-frey/moneybot/README.md

 ## disclaimer

-Use it AT YOUR OWN RISK.
+Use MoneyBot AT YOUR OWN RISK.
 Specifically,

 - Backtests are no guarantee of future/live performance.
 - MoneyBot relies on 3rd-party APIs, like Poloniex, which may fail at anytime.